LeonNilsSch/LeonNilsSch/README.md

 - Playing Basketball at spare time
 - Currently learning at Fielmann Group AG
 - At the moment I try to learn more about Web Development and Infrastructure
+- besides I like to Graphic Design a lot

 <br><br>